-SN Department Ground Assessee Stand 1 Project Completion method is not applicable as on date Project Completion method is a recognized method of accounting and cannot be disturbed.
-CIT V/s Umang Hiralal Thakkar 2014] 42 taxmann.com 194 (Gujarat HC) 2 Accounting Standards are compulsory in nature.
-Accounting standard issued by the ICAI is recommendatory in nature cannot enforced on Assessee, because only AS-1 & AS-2 were recognized under Income tax.
-Aditya Builders V/s CIT [2013] 39 taxmann.com 178 (Mumbai - Trib.) with strong wording held that:- Whether revenue cannot thrust a method of accounting on assessee though that method is superior - Held, yes Whether, therefore, where assessee had been consistently following project completion method in respect of his two projects, Commissioner was not justified in directing AO to compute income of assessee from one project by applying percentage completion method - Held, yes Paras Build tech India Pvt.
-Ltd. Vs CIT ITA 602/2015 (Del HC) :- The settled legal position as far as Section 145 is concerned is that it is not open to an AO to reject the accounts of an Assesses unless he comes to a determination that notified accounting standards have not been regularly followed by the Assesses.
+SN Department Assessee Stand Ground 1 Project Project Completion method is a recognized method of Completion accounting and cannot be disturbed. method is not CIT V/s Umang Hiralal Thakkar 2014] 42 applicable as on taxmann.com 194 (Gujarat HC) date 2 Accounting Accounting standard issued by the ICAI is recommendate Standards are in nature cannot enforced on Assessee, because only AS-1 compulsory in & AS-2 were recognized under Income tax. nature.
+Aditya Builders V/s CIT [2013] 39 taxmann.com 178 (Mumbai - Trib.) with strong wording held that:- Whether revenue cannot thrust a method of accounting on assessee though that method is superior - Held, yes Whether, therefore, where assessee had been consistently following project completion method in respect of his two projects, Commissioner was not justified in directing AO to compute income of assessee from one project by applying percentage completion method - Held, yes

+Paras Build tech India Pvt.
+Ltd. Vs CIT ITA 602/2015 (Del HC):-

+The settled legal position as far as Section 145 is concerned is that it is not open to an AO to reject the accounts of an Assesses unless he comes to a determination that notified accounting standards have not been regularly followed by the Assesses.
 As pointed out by the CIT (A) in the order dated 2nd July, 2010, the AS of the ICAI did not have any statutory recognition under the Act although it was binding under the Companies Act, 1956.
 The method of accounting followed by the Assesses in the present case i.e. project completion method was certainly one of the recognized methods and has been consistently followed by it.

-3 As per AS-7 Only percentage completion method is applicable AS 7 (issued in December 1983), originally recognised two methods of computation namely the completed contract method and percentage of completion method.
+3 As per AS-7 Only percentage completion method is applicable

+AS 7 (issued in December 1983), originally recognised two methods of computation namely the completed contract method and percentage of completion method.
 Besides, the Standard was applicable not only for construction contracts but also to enterprises undertaking construction activities on their own account as a venture of commercial nature where the enterprise has entered into agreement for sale.

 Accounting Standard 7 was revised in 2002 to recognise only percentage of completion method for accounting of income.
 Thus, completed contract method has been de-recognised.
 Besides, it applies only to construction executed in pursuance of contracts and not to projects executed suo motu.
 The implication is that in respect of own projects of the building AS-7 does not apply.

+Sabh Infrastructure Limited, New Delhi vs. DCIT, Circle 7(1), vide ITA No. 4572(Del) of 2009

+4 When project in initial stage department take plea that earlier year only small work was done, therefore, it cannot be held that project completion method was followed or not?

-Sabh Infrastructure Limited, New Delhi vs. DCIT, Circle 7(1), vide ITA No. 4572(Del) of 2009 4 When project in For determination of method of accounting regularly employed for initial stage initial year will be taken from sub-sequent years.
-Assessee followed department take in sub-sequent year project completion method.
-Then it will be plea that in treated that assessee has followed project completion method in earlier year only earlier year also. small work was CIT v.
+For determination of method of accounting regularly employed for initial year will be taken from sub-sequent years.
+Assessee followed in sub-sequent year project completion method.
+Then it will be treated that assessee has followed project completion method in earlier year also.

+CIT v.
 Smt.
-V. Sikka [1984] 149 ITR 73 Delhi High Court:- done, therefore, it Even for the first year, the method of accounting is deemed to have cannot be held been employed if the same is shown to have been regularly that project employed in subsequent years as is also the case in appeal.
-The completion real estate developer is not a pure contractor but is a seller of method was flats/goods.
-It is not mandatory for all real estate developers to followed or not? follow percentage completion method as prescribed by Institute of Chartered Accountants of India under AS-7.
+V. Sikka [1984] 149 ITR 73 Delhi High Court:-

+Even for the first year, the method of accounting is deemed to have been employed if the same is shown to have been regularly employed in subsequent years as is also the case in appeal.
+The real estate developer is not a pure contractor but is a seller of flats/goods.
+It is not mandatory for all real estate developers to follow percentage completion method as prescribed by Institute of Chartered Accountants of India under AS-7.

 d.
-EFFECT OF INCOME TAX COMPUTATION DISCLOSURE STANDARDS (ICDS) ON PROJECT COMPLETION METHOD ANDCASES PENDING BEFORE APPELLATE AUTHORTIES:-
+EFFECT OF INCOME TAX COMPUTATION DISCLOSURE STANDARDS (ICDS) ON PROJECT COMPLETION METHOD AND CASES PENDING BEFORE APPELLATE AUTHORTIES:-